 It was a weekend of family reunion, fun and celebrations in my hometown, every member of my family, their families, friends and well wishers were around.
 There was a wedding and a birthday in view, so hey every road led to Iyara-Ijumu.

-Amidst the whole excitement, was a little mood dampener for me, well just a little at first because I thought I was merely having a mild reaction.
+Amidst the whole excitement, was a mood dampener for me.
+Well just a little at first because I thought I was merely having a mild reaction.

 I first noticed a pop up (blister) on my right breast, on Sunday the 3rd, which I ignored and generally assumed to be a zit.

 The following morning, the blister had gone from one to a couple more.
-And naturally I thought it was probably a reaction.
+And naturally I thought it was just a reaction.

 Around here, we tend to blame the water for our woes, when clearly there could be other things that might be responsible for such.
 I increased the quantity of liquid antiseptic in my bath water, because hey what could be bothering my supposedly glowing skin right now if not the water.